 Malt loaf, cake, jam, peanut butter, cheese or marmite sandwiches, sweets, squash, cola and water.

 After the Day 1, we soon find out the likes and dislikes of competitors, and where possible we will try to source special requests by competitors, although this may take a day or two depending on our location and the need to support the race.

 We will ask you to fill in our dietary needs form to note your food preferences and highlight and allergies that you may have.
 You will be burning a significant number of calories so it is important we provide food which is suitable for you.
 If you do have a special dietary requirement we may ask you to provide supplementary food items to accommodate this.

 JOGLE entry options:

-Run the JOGLE for our preferred charity and pay only a non-refundable deposit of £300.00 – and then commit to raising a minimum of £4,500 for the charity.
+Run the JOGLE for our nominated charity, The PAM Foundation, and pay only a non-refundable deposit of £300.00 – and then commit to raising a minimum of £4,500 for the charity.
 We advise that you book early to maximise your time to raise the money.
 The minimum value needs to be raised within four weeks of the race to secure your place.
-On this basis you can also secure a place for the 2022 or the 2023 event which would allow more time to raise the sponsorship money.
+On this basis you can also secure a place for the 2023 or the 2024 event which would allow more time to raise the sponsorship money.